dod38fr/config-model-systemd/README.md

 ## Installation

-On Debian (soon), run:
+On Debian, run:

     apt install cme libconfig-model-systemd-perl

-You can also install this project from CPAN (soon):
+You can also install this project from CPAN:

     cpanm install App::Cme
     cpanm install Config::Model::Systemd